GNU Emacs: "Batch mode"

 GNU Emacs supports the capability to use it as an interpreter for the Emacs Lisp language without displaying the text editor user interface.
 In batch mode, user configuration is not loaded and the terminal interrupt characters C-c and C-z will have their usual effect of exiting the program or suspending execution instead of invoking Emacs keybindings.
 GNU Emacs has command line options to specify either a file to load and execute, or an Emacs Lisp function may be passed in from the command line.
 Emacs will start up, execute the passed-in file or function, print the results, then exit.
 The shebang line #!/usr/bin/emacs --script allows the creation of standalone scripts in Emacs Lisp.

-Batch mode is not an Emacs mode per se, but describes an alternate execution mode for the Emacs program.

 Manuals

-Apart from the built-in documentation, GNU Emacs has a detailed manual.
-An electronic copy of the GNU Emacs Manual, written by Richard Stallman, is bundled with GNU Emacs and can be viewed with the built-in info browser.
+The GNU Emacs Manual, written by Richard Stallman, is bundled with GNU Emacs and can be viewed with the built-in info browser.
 Two additional manuals, the Emacs Lisp Reference Manual by Bil Lewis, Richard Stallman, and Dan Laliberte and An Introduction to Programming in Emacs Lisp by Robert Chassell, are included.
 All three manuals are also published in book form by the Free Software Foundation.
-The XEmacs manual is similar to the GNU Emacs Manual, from which it forked at the same time that the XEmacs software forked from GNU Emacs.

 Internationalization

 GNU Emacs has support for many alphabets, scripts, writing systems, and cultural conventions and provides spell-checking for many languages by calling external programs such as ispell.
 Version 24 added support for bidirectional text and left-to-right and right-to-left writing direction for languages such as Arabic, Persian and Hebrew.

 Many character encoding systems, including UTF-8, are supported.
-GNU Emacs uses UTF-8 for its encoding as of GNU 23, while prior versions used their own encoding internally and performed conversion upon load and save.
+GNU Emacs uses UTF-8 for its encoding as of version 23, while prior versions used their own encoding internally and performed conversion upon load and save.
 The internal encoding used by XEmacs is similar to that of GNU Emacs but differs in details.

 The GNU Emacs user interface originated in English and, with the exception of the beginners' tutorial, has not been translated into any other language.

 A subsystem called Emacspeak enables visually impaired and blind users to control the editor through audio feedback.